 The Lincoln Memorial Reflecting Pool is a long, thin, shallow body of water running from the Lincoln Memorial at one end to the National World War II Memorial at the other.
 It has been the scene of some of Washington’s most memorable events of the last century or so, perhaps most famously Dr. Martin Luther King‘s “I Have a Dream” speech as part of the 1963 March on Washington, a pivotal moment in the American civil rights movement.

-Because it’s so shallow, it gets calm quickly, providing a mirror-like, smooth surface.
+Despite being large and holding around 4 million gallons of water, it’s also shallow, so it gets calm quickly.
+That provides a smooth, mirror-like surface that offers some stunning reflections.
 It is particularly effective at night, when the smooth surface of the water provides a sharp reflection for the lights on the monuments at either end.

 Photos of the Lincoln Memorial Reflecting Pool

 The best way to get to the Reflecting Pool is by Metro.
 The closest stops are Foggy Bottom (0.8 miles) (Orange and Blue lines), Smithsonian (1.1. miles) (Orange line), Arlington National Cemetery (0.9 miles) (Blue line), or Federal Triangle (1.4 miles) (Orange line).
 Metro has a handy Trip Planner and here’s a map of the Metro lines.

 There isn’t any parking immediately next to the Reflecting Pool, but depending on time of day and how busy it is, it might be possible to find parking along Constitution Avenue.
 But make careful note of the signs to make sure you don’t get towed.
 There’s often parking on the southern side of the Reflecting Pool on the waterfront of West Potomac Park all the way out along Hains Point.